Why a Women’s College?

 - have an 81% chance of continuing their education after college.

-While only 2% of American female college graduates attended women’s colleges, graduates of women’s colleges tend to hold higher positions in their careers compared to their co-ed counterparts.
+While only 2% of American female college graduates attended a college or university for women, they tend to hold higher positions in their careers compared to their co-ed counterparts.

 Women’s College grads represent: